Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/braze-cohort.md

 Amplitude Data's Braze integration lets you send your Amplitude cohorts straight to Braze with just a few clicks.

+!!!note "Send Amplitude Events to Braze"

+    See [Braze Event Streaming](/../data/destinations/braze) for information on how to send events to Braze.

 ## Considerations

 - You must have a Braze account.